-Problem 1(d)
+Problem 2(d)

 Now fit the corresponding lmer() model (the parameter estimates should be almost identical to your estimates from the stan() model).
-Turn in
+Turn in lmer.1 <- lmer(log(weight) ~ Time + (Time|Chick), data=ChickWeight, REML=F)

 - The plot of the conditional residuals for the lmer() model.
 If the model fits well, these should be approximately normally distributed. - The plot of the "uniformized" conditional residuals for the lmer() model, using library(DHARMa).
 If the model fits, these should be approximately uniformly distributed.